Vyral/mark-deacon/_posts/2019-09-12-what-are-va-loans-and-can-you-use-them-more-than-once.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Mark+Deacon/Videos/What+Are+VA+Loans_+And+Can+You+Use+Them+More+Than+Once_.mp4
 pullquote: >-
-  This under-utlilzed program grants you the opportunity to not only buy a home, but also to build wealth.
+  This under-utilized program grants you the opportunity to not only buy a home, but also to build wealth.
 enclosure_type: video/mp4
 enclosure_time: